 Please use this information sheet to talk about debt and money management and help our aim to support more residents with financial issues at an earlier stage.
-For further information, visit www.newcastle.gov.uk/debthelp.
+For further information, visit www.newcastle.gov.uk/welfarerights.
 For queries relating to the support available to promote financial inclusion and prevent homelessness, contact the Active Inclusion Newcastle Unit at activeinclusion@newcastle.gov.uk.
+This information was accurate at the time of publishing (January 2019).